Do You Need to Prime Metal Before Painting

 For more information, check out our blogs:

-It’s Prime Time at Tampa Steel & Supply
+Contact Tampa Steel & Supply for Primed Metal

 At Tampa Steel & Supply, we offer a range of primers and paints for a variety of metal types.
 If you are unsure of what kind of primer to use on your metal, ask one of our professionals.
 Visit our website today to see a list of the products we carry and how we can help you keep your metal looking its best!
 Contact us today or visit our showroom to see our wide selection of metal inventory!